jburke11/ESMC-Finder/README.md

 ## Overview

 ESMFinder is a protein similarity search tool that leverages embeddings from the ESMC 300M model.
 It allows users to input a protein sequence and retrieve the top-k most similar proteins from the UniProtKB/Swiss-Prot database, based on the cosine similarity between their ESM embeddings.
+You can view this project [here](https://storage.googleapis.com/esmfinder/index.html)

 ### Technologies Used